0xjrx/KAUMA/README.md

 - Decrypt a PKCS#7 Padding given a hostname (for the vulnerable server), port, initialization vector (IV) and ciphertext

 #### 7. Polynomial Operations
-- `Polynom` class with overloaded operators for easy operations
+- `FieldElement` class with overloaded operators for easy operations
-- Works with polynoms as an array with Field Elements as its factors
-- Use the overloaded operators `+`, `*`, `**` to perform operations
+- Use the overloaded operators `+`, `*`, `**`, `/` to perform operations with Field Elements
+- Field Elements are instantiated by creating a FieldElement() object that takes an integer
+- The `Polynom` class on the other hand works by taking a list of Base64 strings, each representing a factor of the polynomial with the higest degree on the right.
+You can think of each factor as a Field Element
+- Use operators such as `+`, `*`, `**`, `/` to perform arithmetic operations with polynomials
+- As of now you can also call the instancemethods `grpoly_sort` which sorts multiple polynomials and `gfpoly_makemonic` which, as the name suggests, makes a polynomial monic, dividing every FieldElement by the highest coefficients of the polynomial

 ### Output Format